Home | About | Photos | Attractions | Maps | Food | Lodging | Galleries | Weather | Sponsors |

 and given to the forest service.

-This site had been used for the last four star parties.
+This site has been used since 2015.
 It's a little dusty, and there can be a little light from cars passing by at night (two or three cars per hour in the evening would be a traffic jam), but there's little obstruction of the horizon, and the layout allows big, tall campers to have their area, and short vans and tents to have their area.

 Ghosts of star parties past caught on film!